flipifucan/BootCampSecurity/WEEK11/SubmissionFile.md

         Answer:

             Anti virus in an application.
-So application layer.
+So Application layer.

     3. A criminal successfully gains access to HR’s database.